At 92 years old, Nancy loved living at home — or at least she thought she did.

 She liked having her own space, but when darkness fell, every sound made her jump.
 She’d call her daughters in the middle of the night.
-“She was terrified,” says her daughter Carol Dannenberg.
+“She was terrified,” says her daughter Carol.

 Nancy was a social butterfly, too.
-“But when she was home, she was blue,” Dannenberg says.
+“But when she was home, she was blue,” Carol says.
 “She wanted more attention, more social interaction.
 My sister and I were there, but it wasn’t enough.”

 And she was fiercely independent.

-“She didn’t want to accept any kind of outside help,” says her other daughter, Paula Katz.
+“She didn’t want to accept any kind of outside help,” says her other daughter, Paula.
 She kept cooking despite worsening visions problems, which left her two daughters fearful for their mom’s safety.
-“I had incredible anxiety about whether the stove was going to be left on,” Katz says.
+“I had incredible anxiety about whether the stove was going to be left on,” Paula says.

 That’s when Nancy’s daughters knew it was time to start exploring their options.